• Skip to main content

 Make Use of Action Words:

-Some examples of action words to use are, organised, researched, tutored, trained, created, served, designed, drafted, taught and a lot of others.
+Some examples of action words to use are, organized, researched, tutored, trained, created, served, designed, drafted, taught, and a lot of others.

 Make Use of the proper format

-Ensure you write in an easy-to-read don’t and keep in a professional format.
-Go through your resume; word by word, to ensure your smelling are correct and your grammars and punctuations are in place.
+Ensure you write in an easy-to-read don’t and keep it in a professional format.
+Go through your resume; word by word, to ensure your smell is correct and your grammars and punctuations are in place.

 When formatting, remember that the contact information should sit at the top of the resume and every specific area or section should have a bold heading.